Ktav Publishing House: History

 Ktav was as of 1992 run by Sol Scharfstein (who handled the textbook division) and his younger brother Bernie Scharfstein (who handled administrative matters, and oversaw scholarly and theological works).

 Ktav in 1992 had a catalog of over 700 titles, and in 2008 its catalog included textbooks, siddurs (Jewish prayer books), scholarly works, and books on spirituality.
 It published approximately 25 new books every year in 1992, and 15 or 16 new books every year in 2008.
 Some of Ktav's books were anticipated to sell only a few hundred copies, while others were anticipated to sell in greater numbers.

 In 2004, Ktav was designated a Parents' Choice Award-Winning company.

-As of 2014, the owner and CEO of Ktav is Moshe Heller who previously had founded Urim Publications in 1997 which is an independent publishing house based in Jerusalem and New York.
+As of 2014, the owner and CEO of Ktav is Moshe Heller, who previously founded Urim Publications in 1997, an independent publishing house based in Jerusalem and New York.